 Iberico Cheese is often confused with its Spanish cousin Manchego, but its flavor is less intense.
 Both look similar and are sold with a plastic rind.
 Iberico rinds have a characteristic flower imprinted on the top of its rind.

-It is a pasteurized pressed hard cheese made with a blend of three types of milk from cow sheep and goat.
+Author Note: It is a pasteurized pressed hard cheese made with a blend of three types of milk from cow sheep and goat.
 Iberico Cheese has a mild flavor, aromatics, and an oily texture.
 It will have sporadic “eyes” or holes in the cheese.

 Much like other pressed non-cooked cheeses, it is smooth and buttery.
 It is a whitish-yellow firm cheese with mild aromatic components